rubennp91/InstaQuotes/README.md

 Font used:
 * IndieFlower.ttf (https://fonts.google.com/specimen/Indie+Flower)

-God, this code uses a lot of libraries for its lenght.
+God, this code uses a lot of libraries for its length.

 ruben.np91 at gmail.com